 “The women who have spoken out about the [alleged] behaviour of the grand chief are brave and deserve the support to heal from what is often a long, painful and silent journey.”

-The advocates reminded AMC it made a presentation to the National Inquiry into Missing and Murdered Indigenous Women and Girls, which was struck in 2016 to investigate the root causes of ongoing violence against women and girls.
+The letter reminds AMC of its presentation to the National Inquiry into Missing and Murdered Indigenous Women and Girls formed in 2016 to investigate the root causes of ongoing violence against women and girls.

 “Further, the recommendations call for the need for governments, including the AMC, to publicly acknowledge and condemn violence against Indigenous women and girls,” the draft letter said.